zkrising/Tachi/docs/docs/tachi-server/batch-manual/index.md

 #### Match Type

-There are five match types, and they all use identifier in a different way.
+There are many match types, and they all use identifier in a different way.

 - songTitle